-House panel eyes reported FBI probe of Trump
+House Democrats eye reported FBI probe of Trump

 Comey took to Twitter later on Saturday, offering a quote he attributed to former President Franklin Delano Roosevelt: “I ask you to judge me by the enemies I have made.”

-Reporting by David Morgan; editing by Jonathan Oatis
+Reporting by David Morgan and Timothy Gardner; editing by Jonathan Oatis